hsnoo/c-/README.md

 # C++

-my first repository on GitHub
+HI, my first repository on GitHub

+Welcom!!

-I need a information C++.
+I need a information C++ lang.

+I am well informed about this.

+thank you.